0fie/Maika/README.md

 - Add nautilus "any-terminal"
 - Start using the official Hyprland flake.
 - Refactor flake.nix so that we can use 'nix build' instead of 'nixos-rebuild'.
-We should be able to build only the home configuration
+We should be able to build only the home configuration if we wish.
 - Implement support for scratchpads
-- Declare Gnome "tap to click" setting using Aylur's solution if we wish.
 - Setup Telescope for Neovim